Impact of Subcarrier Allocation and User Mobility on the Uplink Performance of Multi-User Massive MIMO-OFDM Systems: Introduction

 Our results elucidate the impact of user mobility in massive MIMO-OFDM systems.
 In particular, we show that the number of subcarriers allotted per user needs to be judiciously chosen based on the coherence bandwidth, coherence time, number of subcarriers available, number of users to be served, and the number of antennas.
 By doing so, the multi-user interference and ICI can be better controlled, leading to significant gains in the achievable sum-rate.
 Furthermore, despite the ICI introduced by the user mobility, the benefits of massive MIMO can still be extracted, especially in low to medium mobility scenarios.

 The organization of the paper is as follows: Section \ref{sec:systemmodel} presents the system model.
-Section \ref{sec:channelestimation} discusses channel estimation and proposes a method to reduce the training overhead.
+Section \ref{sec:channelestimation} discusses channel estimation, presents a pilot sequence allocation scheme, and analyzes the minimum pilot length required to ensure no pilot contamination.
 In section~\ref{sec:ici}, an expression for the ICI power is derived and analyzed.
 Section \ref{sec:sumrateperformance} presents the sum-rate performance of the system under two different receive combining schemes, namely, zero-forcing and maximal-ratio combining.
-In section \ref{sec:numericalresults}, we present numerical results.
-Section~\ref{sec:conclusion} concludes the paper.
+Section \ref{sec:numericalresults} presents numerical results, and Section~\ref{sec:conclusion} concludes the paper.

 \textbf{Notation}: Boldface uppercase and lowercase letters represent matrices and vectors, respectively.
 The $(i, j)$-th element of the matrix $\mathbf{A}$ is denoted by $a_{ij}$.
 The notations $\left(\cdot\right)^{H}$ and $\left(\cdot\right)^{\dagger}$ represent the conjugate transpose and the pseudo-inverse operation, respectively, and $\mathbb{E}\left[\cdot\right]$ denotes the expectation operator.
 The notation $\mathcal{CN}\left(0, \sigma^{2}\right)$ denotes the circularly symmetric complex Gaussian distribution with mean zero and variance $\sigma^{2}$.
 To avoid any conflict arising with use of indices, we use $\J$ to represent $\sqrt{-1}$.